-Awarding Body: EdExcel Specification numbers: 9HIO, Exam options 1E, 2E.1, 36.1 and a coursework unit
+Awarding Body: Edexcel Specification numbers: 9HIO, Exam options 1E, 2E.1, 36.1 and a coursework unit

-A sound GCSE pass in History (at least grade B or above^{}) and a high standard of written English that will allow you to present logical, independent analyses of historical problems and descriptions of events and courses of events.
-You should genuinely be interested in and enthusiastic about studying the periods of History covered by the course.
+Grade 6 or above at GCSE is required to study for A Level (this is a non-negotiable requirement) as well as a high standard of written English that will allow you to present logical, independent analyses of historical problems and descriptions of events and courses of events.
+Please note that is it more usual for students wishing to take the course to have obtained at least a Grade 7 at GCSE.
+You should be genuinely interested in and enthusiastic about studying the periods of History covered by the course.
 You need to be prepared to take part in class, not merely listen to others.
-Above all, you must be willing to read a wide range of books and articles throughout the two years of the course.
+It helps if you are confident in defending your opinion.
+Above all, you must be willing to read a wide range of books/articles throughout the two years of the course.